dadkakdead/MagicBox/README.md

 ![ntReport-demo](https://github.com/devrazdev/ntReport/raw/master/misc/demo.gif)

 ### Why should I use it? ###
-Once you automate a repetitious spreadsheet operation on a local computer, there is a need to provide a simple interface for others to use it — **ntReport** let's you do it with just a few clicks in admin panel and copy-paste to template file.
+Once you write a Python script for a repetitious spreadsheet operation on a local computer, there is a need to provide a simple interface for others to use it — **ntReport** let's you do it with just a few clicks in admin panel and copy-paste to template file.
 See the whole process in the [product demo].

-Examples of "repetitions spreadsheet operation":
+Examples of "repetitious spreadsheet operation", which are worth automating:
 - Generating reports from [Excel databases], which usually require "Merge", "Transform", "Lookup" operations
 - Post-processing of text format export files
 - Reformating operations, which usually require macros / [Windows automation]